Perspective | There are flickers of hope for local journalism. So far, it’s not nearly enough.

 Fifty-five news outlets have closed for good since the pandemic began — and that’s on top of more than 2,000 newspapers that have folded since 2004.
 Thousands of local journalists have been fired or furloughed.

-“A crisis within a crisis,” as Gabby Miller of the Tow Center for Digital Journalism put it, describing an industry that had already been hit hard by structural change — the precipitous loss of advertising revenue to behemoths like Facebook and Google — then getting walloped by the economic downturn.
+“A crisis within a crisis,” as Gabby Miller of the Tow Center for Digital Journalism put it, describing an industry that had already been hit hard by structural change — the precipitous loss of advertising revenue to behemoths like Facebook and Google — before getting walloped by the economic downturn.

 Traditional newspapers bore the brunt because their business still depends somewhat on print advertising.
 And, against the odds, they’re still doing some of the best work.

 I spent a lot of this past year fielding questions about the troubled state of local news.
-My book, “Ghosting the News: Local Journalism and the Crisis of American Democracy,” was published last summer and, because of the pandemic, my real-life book tour was canceled.
-That had one advantage: I found myself talking, via Zoom, to more farflung audiences, in “places” from New York City’s Strand Books to Rappahannock County, Va. to Sioux Falls, S.D.
+My book, “Ghosting the News: Local Journalism and the Crisis of American Democracy,” was published last summer, and because of the pandemic, my real-life book tour was canceled.
+That had one advantage: I found myself talking, via Zoom, to more far-flung audiences, in “places” from New York City’s Strand Books to Rappahannock County, Va., to Sioux Falls, S.D.

 Wherever they were, people pressed me on the same point: Okay, you’ve laid out the problem.
 Now, what’s the solution?

-I was forced to give an answer they found as unsatisfactory as I did: There is no obvious, single fix; there are only pieces of the puzzle that need to be found and fitted together — as quickly as possible.
+I was forced to give an answer that they found as unsatisfactory as I did: There is no obvious, single fix; there are only pieces of the puzzle that need to be found and fit together — as quickly as possible.
 Subscribing to your city’s newspaper or supporting your local news website is a necessity, but it’s not enough.

 Smart people are working on bigger answers.
-An initiative from the City University of New York’s journalism school helped bring $10 million in advertising revenue from city agencies to local news outlets, a project that, if replicated around the country, “could be a game-changer,” Dean Sarah Bartlett told me.
+An initiative from the City University of New York’s journalism school helped bring $10 million in advertising revenue from city agencies to local news outlets.
+If replicated around the country, the project “could be a game-changer,” Sarah Bartlett, the school’s dean, told me.

-The American Journalism Project, the Knight Foundation, the Texas Tribune — all are focused on solutions.
-And a sweeping anti-trust suit against Google could bring relief, if successful, because “the duopoly” — Facebook and Google — have sucked up so much digital advertising revenue.
+The American Journalism Project, the Knight Foundation, the Texas Tribune: All are focused on solutions.
+And a sweeping antitrust suit against Google could bring relief, if successful, because “the duopoly” — Facebook and Google — have sucked up so much digital advertising revenue.

 But all of this takes time.
 None of it is certain.
 And meanwhile, the cutbacks and closures keep coming.